 The Taipei Youth Art Center takes proposals from local artists to property owners, and the government has even sponsored artwork and street dance competitions in the area.
-Strolling these streets, you can spot works by famous Taiwanese graffiti artists like Mr Ogay (image above) and internationally renowned artists like Alex face (second image above) from Thailand.
+Strolling these streets, you can spot works by famous Taiwanese graffiti artists like Mr Ogay and internationally renowned artists like Alex face from Thailand.

-On the road bordering Zhongshan Hall to the north, you’ll find Snow King, which has been serving unusual flavors of ice cream since 1947 (and looks like it).
+A short walk east of Ximending, you’ll find Snow King (王冰淇淋), which has been serving unusual flavors of ice cream since 1947.

-Some of the weirder ones include pork floss, sesame oil chicken, Taiwan beer, wasabi, and kaoliang (the last one I can attest is truly disgusting).
+Some of the weirder ones include pork floss, sesame oil chicken, Taiwan beer, wasabi, and kaoliang (Taiwanese sorghum liquor – which I can attest is truly disgusting).

 Try the above if you dare, but the menu also features some truly delicious flavors, including honey, cinnamon, mulberry, and my personal favorite, basil.

 Address: 65 Wuchang Street, Section 1, 2nd floor, Open 12-8 pm

 Take in a Movie on the Ximending Movie Theater Street

 Ximending’s reputation from the 1950s as a movie theater center lives on.
 The greater Ximen area supposedly has more than 20 movie theaters.